President Biden may struggle to get new $3,000 benefit to many of America’s poorest families

 If custody arrangements change in the middle of the year, millions of parents and grandparents who are raising children could miss out on the payments, experts say.

-“Children are born; children age; you get divorced; the child is living with a different parent — all that stuff changes all the time, and is what makes the Child Tax Credit very complicated,” said Gleckman.
+“Children are born; children age; you get divorced; the child is living with a different parent — all that stuff changes all the time, and is what makes the child tax credit very complicated,” said Gleckman.

 House Ways and Means Committee Chairman Richard E. Neal’s (D-Mass.) bill calls for the Department of the Treasury to create an online portal where Americans can update their information to claim the credit.